sfernando-BAEN/ELIXIR-A/README.md

 ![Figure3](./Example/figures/Pharmacosphore.png)

 Output pharmacophores have been generated and shown in VMD OpenGL Display window.
 Viewed by [Schrödinger Maestro](https://www.schrodinger.com/maestro).
-The dengue receptor is in gray.
 Two pharmacophore clusters show some similar binding activities.
 And the refinement can be used for further drug screening.

 # License
 + [Apache-2.0 License](./LICENSE)